Nafissa Thompson-Spires: Biography

 She was born in San Diego, California, in 1983.

 She earned a PhD in English from Vanderbilt University and an MFA in creative writing from University of Illinois and Vanderbilt University.

-Her first book, Heads of the Colored People, won the Los Angeles Times Art Sidenbaum Award for First Fiction, the PEN Open Book Award, and a Hurston/Wright Award for fiction, among other prizes.
+Her first book, Heads of the Colored People, won the Los Angeles Times Art Seidenbaum Award for First Fiction, PEN Open Book Award, and a Hurston/Wright Legacy Award for fiction, among other prizes.
 Heads of the Colored People has been translated into Italian, Turkish, and Portuguese.